 What is your greatest achievement to date?

-Being able to represent Australia internationally through sport.
-I have competed in bobsledding, hold the current wheelchair boxing Australian title and was recently selected to compete in the wheelchair NRL World Cup in France.
+Representing Australia in international sport.
+I have competed in bobsledding, currently hold the wheelchair boxing Australian title and was recently selected to compete in the wheelchair National Rugby League (NRL) World Cup in France.

-I wanted to represent Australia with fellow serving and former serving military personnel.
+I want to represent Australia with fellow serving and former serving military personnel.